aiven/devportal/docs/products/clickhouse/concepts/clickhouse-tiered-storage.rst

 With the tiered storage :doc:`enabled </docs/products/clickhouse/howto/enable-tiered-storage>`, by default Aiven for ClickHouse stores data on your SSD until it reaches 80% of its capacity.
 After exceeding this size-based threshold, the data is stored in the object storage.

 Optionally, you can :doc:`configure the time-based threshold </docs/products/clickhouse/howto/configure-tiered-storage>` in the tiered storage.
-Based on the time-based threshold, the data is moved for your SSD to the object storage after a specified time period.
+Based on the time-based threshold, the data is moved from your SSD to the object storage after a specified time period.

 .. mermaid::